ClemensRiederer/TinyLoRa-BME280_v1.1/README.md

 After the measurements, the ATtiny85 goes into sleep mode and is awakened by the watchdog timer.
 The RFM module sends the values to the TTN backend with Activation by Personalization (ABP) a fixed spreading factor and one of the four random channels.
-The example sketch that fits in the 8K Bytes Flash Memory of the ATtiny85
+The example sketch fits in the 8K Bytes Flash Memory of the ATtiny85

 ## Version 1.1
 This version does not make use of the hardware interrupt DIO0 pin from the RFM module.